AimegaelBoudzoumou/Data-Analyst-Bootcamp/README.md

 Using Drill Down

+How to use Conditional Formatting in Power BI

+How to use Bins and Lists in Power BI

 Popular Vizualisation

-Full Power BI Guide Project
+Full Power BI Guided Project

 ### Python